Home Remedies for Tooth Sensitivity After Holiday Indulgences - Dentistry For You | Broken Arrow Dentist | Broken Arrow, OK

 Clove oil, thanks to a compound called eugenol, is known for its numbing and antiseptic properties.
 It can also temporarily relieve tooth sensitivity.

 • How to use: Dip a cotton ball in clove oil and apply it to the sensitive area.
-To avoid irritation, dilute the oil with a few drops of a carrier oil (like coconut oil).
+To avoid irritation, dilute the oil with a few drops of carrier oil (like coconut oil).
 Apply as needed, but avoid overuse to prevent gum irritation.

 Green Tea Rinse

 Green tea contains antioxidants and has anti-inflammatory properties that can help reduce sensitivity and promote gum health.
-Drinking or rinsing with green tea may strengthen teeth and minimize sensitivity discomfort.
+Drinking or rinsing with green tea may strengthen teeth and minimize sensitivity and discomfort.

 • How to use: Brew a cup of green tea without any sweeteners.
 After it cools, use it as a mouth rinse once or twice daily.